ebrahim-elias/todolist/User Manual.md

 Enter the number of the task
 ```
 * For each entered number the user choses the task that they want to edit
-* the App will ask the user which part they want to edit with the follwing menu:
+* The App will ask the user which part they want to edit with the follwing menu:
 ```
  >> Update (1) Title:
  >> Update (2) Project: